Imrulhassankhanporosh/Restful-Crud-api-Springboot/README.md

 # Some Key points for REST API -
   1. REST APIs also called as RESTful APIs
-  2. REST = Representational State Transfer
+  2.REST = Representational State Transfer
- API = Application Programming Interface
+  3. API = Application Programming Interface
-REST is a set of architectural constraints, not a protocol or a standard.
+  4. REST is a set of architectural constraints, not a protocol or a standard.
 API developers can implement REST in a variety of ways
-A REST API is an application programming interface that follows the constraints of REST architectural style and allows for interaction with RESTful web services
+  5. A REST API is an application programming interface that follows the constraints of REST architectural style and allows for interaction with RESTful web services
- REST APIs work over HTTP
+  6. REST APIs work over HTTP
- Delivers information using any one of the following formats - JSON (Most popular) ,  Text , HTML , XML , Javascript and more
+  7. Delivers information using any one of the following formats -
+  8. JSON (Most popular) ,  Text , HTML , XML , Javascript and more

 # Spring Boot Key points -
- Easily create stand-alone, production-grade Spring based Applications Tomcat, Jetty are embedded
+  1. Easily create stand-alone, production-grade Spring based Applications
+  2. Tomcat, Jetty are embedded
- Provides starter dependencies
+  3. Provides starter dependencies
- Automatically configure Spring and third party libraries Provides production ready features such as health checks, metrics, etc.
+  4. Automatically configure Spring and third party libraries
+  5. Provides production ready features such as health checks, metrics, etc.
- No code generation, No XML configuration
+  6. No code generation, No XML configuration